Englacial/MDC/first_sprint.md

 all of this, but some of what we'd like to do likely requires addressing some of these open issues.

+### Design/Datamodel Decision: Very large datasets (xdggs #143)

+As mentioned above, we need to be able to open datatrees in a way that is usable.
+While the issue is presented for datasets rather than datatrees, it surely impacts both structures.

+This is also likely related to xdggs #155.

+### Spatial Partioning in Zarr / geopandas / xarray

+We're unsure of the best way to open large amounts of observational data in datatrees.
+As mentioned above, we want to be able to do lazy loading, and open a datatree without loading it.
+Given the data volumes and density of observational datasets, this likely means defining some spatial partition of the data.

+To actually do that, we likely have two (related) paths forward:

+  1. Figure out how to correctly represent spatial sharding in zarr
+  2. Use VirtualiZarr to map / save a prior constructed datatree

+Doing number 2 might require also doing number 1; xarray issue 9634 seems relevant here, although there are probably other issues and PRs across zarr, VirtualiZarr, xarray, etc.

+## Guiding use cases

+We have two prototypes of the type of functionallity we'd like to be able to do.
+These are written as proof of concept code-- ideally, we'll refactor them into production using some of the advances above.

 ## Dataset example: Loading ISMIP6 model outputs (TODO: Thomas)